US court rules Trump can seek dismissal of hush money case – DW – 11/22/2024

 US court rules Trump can seek dismissal of hush money caseNovember 22, 2024

-A New York judge on Friday gave Donald Trump permission to seek dismissal of his hush money criminal case, in which he was found guilty earlier this year.
+A New York judge on Friday gave Donald Trump permission to seek dismissal of hismhush money criminal case, in which he was found guilty earlier this year.

 The 78-year-old Trump was due to be sentenced on November 26, less than a month after his victory in the US presidential election.